davendarmawan/DEA_Algorithm/README.md

 ### Brief Description
 **Distance Estimation Algorithm (DEA)** is an algorithm that can be used to estimate distances of several objects from a certain point.
 The distances are calculated by using the concept of geometry and trigonometry, with the help of object detection algorithms.

-On this project, we had to use two ESP32-CAMs that were sticked parallelly on a wooden board.
-The distance between both camera is measured to be 14.5 cms.
+On this project, we had to use two ESP32-CAMs that were placed parallelly on a wooden board.
+The distance between both camera was measured to be 14.5 cms.
 These two cameras served as the stereo camera on this project.

-In order to calculate object distances relative to the cameras, we needed to find the ratio of pixel differences between the image width and the object widths.
+In order to calculate object distances relative to the cameras, it was needed to find the ratio of pixel differences between the image width and the object widths.
 This ratio was then used to estimate the distance.
 Object width could be calculated by using an object detection algorithm to draw bounding boxes around the designated object, and to calculate its width based on the coordinates of the bounding box (in pixels).
 On this project, we used YOLO (*You Only Look Once*) algorithm to run the object detection.

 ### Geometry in Detail
 In order to understand how the system work, we need to understand the geometry concept of the Stereo Camera.